-Are you gifted with your hands, have any DIY ideas or tutorials, and would like to share them on Un Beau Jour?
-Send us an email with a little project idea to email@example.com
+Are you gifted with your little hands?
+Do you have ideas about DIY or tutorials that you would like to share on Un Beau Jour?
+Send us an email with a little idea for a project to email@example.com